 If I apply but do not get in, will I be disadvantaged in any way?

 No. By agreement with the Dean's Office, Weinberg students who are not admitted to the Kaplan program are guaranteed to have an equal chance with all other students of getting into their next top choice for a first-year seminar.
 In other words, students are in no way disadvantaged in getting into a regular seminar by listing the Kaplan program as their top choice.

 When will I find out whether I am admitted to the program?

-Students will learn whether they have been admitted to the program by June 1.
+Students will learn whether they have been admitted to the program around the first week of June.